 -Students spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, a TOEFL or IELTS test is required.
 RCSI seeks a minimum TOEFL test score of 577 (paper based test), 230 (computer based test), 88-89 (internet based test) or a score of 6.5 under the IELTS test.

-Open for International Students: Irish and international students can apply for these endowments.
+Scholarship Open for International Students: Irish and international students can apply for these scholarships.

 Number of award(s): For academic year 2015/16, there are three Dilmun Scholarships available.